theoh-io/ROS_Autonomous_Driving/README.md

 - [x] Add Perception functions from MMTrack
 - [x] Add more Documentation
 - [x] Redo the Install Procedure
-- [ ] Create a Perception object only running yolo for simple quickstart
+- [x] Create a Perception object only running yolo for simple quickstart
 - [ ] Create Docker Image for easy install
-- [ ] New Node for 2D/3D Keypoints to reduce latency
+- [x] New Node for 2D/3D Keypoints to reduce latency
-- [ ] Support for Multiple Person Tracking and Avoidance
+- [x] Support for Multiple Person Tracking and Avoidance
-- [ ] Create a simulation environment in gazebo to be able to test the algorithms without the robot
+- [ ] Create a simulation environment in PyBullet/IsaacGym...
+- [ ] Collect RosBags to be able to test methods without the robot.
 - [ ] add a Robot description file (.urdf) of Loomo robot